planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ## Mettle

 The namesake of this game, Mettle stands for the will to live and how close the character is to their doom.
-In game terms, it is Motive plus their highest (non-Frame) Attribute.
+In game terms, it is MOTIVE plus their highest (non-FRAME) Attribute.
 This is not a *direct* measure of injury.
 Physical damage is just "flesh wounds" at worst until it drops Mettle into the negatives.
 If above zero, Mettle refills upon starting a new Scene.
 Rallies can restore it even in the heat of battle.

 {: .highlight }
->- Mettle = MOTIVE + highest non-Frame Attribute.
+>- Mettle = MOTIVE + highest non-FRAME Attribute.

 ### Taking Damage

 Characters may suffer ***Damage*** from hazards or attacks.
-Fortunately, they also get a ***Soak*** that reduces this incoming damage by their Frame plus Armor.
+Fortunately, they also get a ***Soak*** that reduces this incoming damage by their FRAME plus Armor.
 Each point of damage left after Soak lowers their current Mettle by one.
 A hit that drops their Mettle to zero or lower is a ***Felling blow***, inflicting the ***Fallen*** Status.
 Fallen characters lose their Action and have 0 POISE for the Scene.

 The Player may deny this by taking the ***Staggered*** Status.
 This inflicts a point of damage but lets them stay active at 0 or negative Mettle.
 They can do this again if they take more damage.
 Staggered characters lose their Free Move, cannot Rally, and suffer a die penalty to Checks equal to their negative Mettle.